I love visiting a national park, and Washington is home to some beauties. The best…

 What’s especially fabulous about Jackson Hole is the mix of outdoorsy activities available within a short drive of town.
-The trails at Jenny Lake in the Grand Tetons is a favorite.
-There’s a variety of hike options, from quickie 2-3 milers to longer, all-day treks.
+The trails at Jenny Lake in the Grand Tetons are a favorite.
+There are various hike options, from quickie 2-3 milers to longer, all-day treks.
 Best part?
-It’s only a half an hour from Jackson.
+It’s only half an hour from Jackson.

-There’s nothing I love more than hiking for a few hours, then treating myself to a delicious meal followed by bumming around.
-You could hang around Jackson’s main square, but I say walk the few blocks between there and E. Broadway for a little more charm ,where buildings give way to lovely clapboard homes that house gift shops, restaurants and bakeries.
+I love hiking for a few hours, then treating myself to a delicious meal followed by bumming around.
+You could hang around Jackson’s main square, but I say walk the few blocks between there and E. Broadway for a little more charm, where buildings give way to lovely clapboard homes that house gift shops, restaurants, and bakeries.

 Cafe Genevieve: A Refueling Lunch

 I adore breakfast and lunch at Café Genevieve.
-These guys do inspired home cooking—think chicken and waffles, filling reubens, and salads with locally caught rainbow trout.
-If you have the opportunity, try their Pig Candy– applewood smoked bacon, topped with sugar and spice and everything nice.
+These guys do inspire home cooking—think chicken and waffles, filling Reubens, and salads with locally caught rainbow trout.
+If you have the opportunity, try their Pig Candy– applewood smoked bacon, topped with sugar and spice, and everything nice.
 If weather permits, grab a seat on the sunny porch.
-It’s pet-friendly, too—a great way to get your dog fix.
+It’s pet-friendly, too.

 Persephone Bakery: Coffee, Snacks & Cocktails

 For coffee and baked goods, go to Persephone Bakery.
-This local spot is super charming, with treats baked daily from scratch: stellar croissants, naughty brioche cinnamon rolls and cookies of all kinds.
+This local spot is super charming, with treats baked daily from scratch: stellar croissants, naughty brioche cinnamon rolls, and cookies of all kinds.
 They do sandwiches and salads, too.
-Sip on a fancy-feeling tea, great coffee from Intelligentsia roasters, or if you’re visiting after 5pm (or before… no judgment, you’re on vacation!), a glass of wine or cocktail form their lovely list.
+Sip on a fancy-feeling tea, great coffee from Intelligentsia roasters, or if you’re visiting after 5 pm (or before… no judgment, you’re on vacation!), a glass of wine or cocktail from their lovely list.

 Snow King: Ski with the Locals